Don't Flip Your Lid Over Missing Toilet Seats in Peru

 As soon as we women leave the comfort of our hotels, all of which I'm happy to report, maintain the standard bowl with a hinged seat, if not an additional hinged lid, we have to be prepared for what I call "naked toilet bowls."
 This is a bowl full of water with a wide rim high enough to sit on but without a seat or cover of any kind.
-There seems to be a universal custom to have seats on toilets for sanitary reasons, and for the comfort of the members of the gender who need to sit when they powder their noses.
-This discussion excludes squat toilets found in many asian and middle eastern countries.
+Except for "squat" toilets, which are exactly what they sound like, most bowl toilets in the world have seats for sanitary reasons, and for the comfort of those people who need to sit when they powder their noses.

 Before you go calling me a sissy, let me tell you I have no problem squatting in the woods and have taken liberties to relieve myself in the most rustic of conditions imaginable.
 But I can't help thinking that if you're going to provide a toilet, why not include a seat?
 Don't they kind of go hand in hand?